Yakub Shah Chak: Resistance towards second Mughal invasion

 Yakub sent a force under Bahadur Chak and Naurang Chak, but Bahadur Chak deserted to the Mughals in Kapartal Pass and imprisoned Naurang Chak who was later saved.
 Many soldiers and commanders who were either demoralized seeing the mighty Mughal forces or held grudges against Yakub for his policies left the Kashmiri forces and joined the Mughals.
 Other Kashmiri commanders, including Yusuf Khan Chak, Aiba Khan Chak, and Sayyid Mubarak, found it impossible to stop the advancing Mughal forces and returned to Hirpora to the Kashmiri camp.
-Yakub was so disheartened and discouraged after seeing these poor developments that he left Hirpora and retired to Kishtwar, which his father-in-law ruled.
+Yakub was so disheartened and discouraged after seeing these poor developments that he left Hirpora and retired to Kishtwar, which his father-in-law ruled as a tributary state of Kashmir.

 The deserted chiefs, seeing Yakub's departure and defeat, regretted their actions and betrayed the Mughals.
 Seeing the chaos, Shams Chak and Muhammad Bhat escaped the prison and took charge of the Kashmiri defence in Yakub's absence.
 While Yakub was under the Raja of Kishtwar's protection, Shams Chak and Husain Chak, another cousin of Sultan Yakub, fought for the throne.
 Both the Mughals and Kashmiris met at Hastivanj on 10 October 1586 for a last decisive battle.
 At first, the Kashmiris were leading in the battlefield, but after Muhammad Qasim Nayak, his son Zafar Nayak, and Muhammad Chak (son of Shams Chak), were killed in a sudden attack, the Kashmiri forces, dispersed and crumbled, fled, pursued by the Mughals.
 With this victory, the Mughals under Yadgar Hussain entered Srinagar on 14 October 1586 and had the khutba read in the name of Emperor Akbar, thus ending the short-lived Chak Sultanate.
 Qasim Khan entered Srinagar the next day and the conquest of Kashmir officially ended on 15 October 1586.

-Resistance
+Resistance after the Mughal conquest

 First return to battlefield

 The Raja of Kishtwar criticised Yakub for his cowardice in not facing the Mughals himself.
 Yakub set out from Kishtwar with a small following and to regain his throne and Sultanate from the Mughals, he established himself at Chanderkot with Abul Ma'ali.
 In a short period of time, his forces expanded to about 8,000 horses.
 Meanwhile, Shams Chak settled in Sopore with a total of 3,000 horses and 7,000 foot and gained the support of Husain Chak.
 The three Chak chiefs adopted the guerrilla tactics and started to confront the Mughals in surprise attacks and cut down their resources.